oktadev/okta-ionic4-jhipster-example/README.md

   await this.storage.setItem(AUTH_CONFIG_URI, JSON.stringify(this.authConfig));
 }
 ```

+### Add Claims to Access Token

+In order to authentication successfully with your Ionic app, you have to do a bit more configuration in Okta.
+Since the Ionic client will only send an access token to JHipster, you need to 1) add a `groups` claim to the access token and 2) add a couple more claims so the user's name will be available in JHipster.

+Navigate to **API** > **Authorization Servers**, click the **Authorization Servers** tab and edit the **default** one.
+Click the **Claims** tab and **Add Claim**.
+Name it "groups" and include it in the Access Token.
+Set the value type to "Groups" and set the filter to be a Regex of `.*`.
+Click **Create**.

+Add another claim, name it `given_name`, include it in the access token, use `Expression` in the value type, and set the value to `user.firstName`.
+Optionally, include it in the `profile` scope.
+Perform the same actions to create a `family_name` claim and use expression `user.lastName`.

 Now you should be able to open another terminal window, navigate to the `mobile` directory, and run the Ionic app.